Spring Garden Revival

 Milton Municipal Resources for Sustainable Lawn Care & Community Programs

-Milton residents benefit from a range of municipal and educational resources for sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program offer science-based guidance, while Milton Parks & Recreation Programs host community workshops on grasscycling and organic lawn care.
-The town's Green Communities designation and MVP initiatives promote climate resilience.
-Residents can also participate in Massachusetts Audubon Society pollinator programs and Tree City USA events.
-For more information, contact Milton Parks & Recreation Programs.
+Milton offers a range of resources to support sustainable lawn care.
+The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management.
+The town's Parks & Recreation Department organizes Tree City USA events and community workshops on grasscycling and organic lawn care.
+Milton's Green Communities designation and MVP programs promote environmental stewardship.
+Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society, fostering biodiversity and ecological health.

 Milton Parks & Recreation Programs